- Students are required to pay a $339 University Fee in academic year 2019-2020 for each term enrolled whether for academic credit or as an auditor.

 - Required HIP core courses and some HIP elective courses are exempt from tuition.

-- Starting with Summer 2019, all other courses are charged tuition of $525 per credit for HIP students in any track whether they are taking the course for academic credit or as an auditor.
-This is a slight increase from the $500 per credit tuition in academic year 2018-2019.
+- All other courses are charged tuition of $525 per credit as of academic year 2019-2020 for HIP students in any track whether they are taking the course for academic credit or as an auditor.

-- The University Fee for the academic year starting in summer 2019 is $339.00 per term, the same as for academic year 2018-2019.
-See the Registrar's web site for more details on the current tuition and fees and a refund schedule for academic year 2018-2019.
+- See the Registrar's web site for more details on the current tuition and fees and a refund schedule for academic year 2019-2020.
 The University fee cannot be refunded after the last day to withdraw with 100% refund.

 HIP 510 Introduction to Clinical Research (1 credit, 1st year core course)